 So, naturally, all photos have positive space, because all photos have a subject.

-Without a subject, all you have is negative space, in which case, the negative space is the subject and so is actually the positive space.
+Without a subject, all you have is negative space, in which case, the negative space is the subject and is therefore actually the positive space.

-So you can have a photo without negative space, for example when you fill the frame with the subject.
+So you can have a photo without negative space, for example when you fill the frame with the subject as then there are no empty areas.
 But you can’t have a photo without positive space.

 2. Using positive space in photography composition

-The trick to using positive space in composition is first to decide on what you want to say with your image.
+The trick to using positive space as a compositional technique is first to decide on what you want to say with your image.

-This is why composition is so important in photography.
-Knowing how to expose an image or focus on a subject or shoot in manual, is fine, but if you don’t plan the composition of your photo, it will never be a Mona Lisa.
-It may as well be a stick figure with a blank stare.
+This is why photography composition is so important.
+Knowing how to expose an image or focus on a subject or photograph in manual, is fine, but if you don’t plan the composition of your photo, it’ll never reach its full potential.

-Composition is more than just a practical tool to direct the viewer and help them determine the subject of the photo with techniques such as:
+Composition is more than just a practical tool to direct the viewer’s eye and help them determine the subject of the photo with additional compositional techniques such as:

 It’s also the key ingredient to creating emotion in an image.
-If an image doesn’t evoke some kind of emotion in the viewer, it will never be a great image.
+If an image doesn’t evoke some kind of emotion in the viewer, it won’t engage the viewer nearly as much.

 This is where the use of positive and negative spaces in photography becomes important.
 How you use space triggers different emotions in photos.